google/earthenterprise/docs/geedocs/docsrc/answer/releaseNotes/relNotesGEE5_3_4.rst

          * - Number
            - Description
            - Resolution
+         * - 1579
+           - Add an option to misc.xml for disabling minification
+           - An option was added to control minification.
          * - 1604
            - WMS capability doesn't work with reverse proxies
            - It now works, as long as the protocol (http vs https) matches
-         * - 1579
+         * - 1642
-           - Add an option to misc.xml for disabling minification
+           - Getop does not have an option to display status and exit
-           - An option was added to control minification.
+           - A ``--delay 0`` option was added

       .. rubric:: Known Issues